oaragonsotelo/cse15l-lab-reports/lab-report-1.md

 Install [VSCODE](https://code.visualstudio.com/download)

 ![1. ](imgs/1.png)
-<p1>What I did here was open the link, click download (I used mac) and installed the program once it finished.
-From there you are almost ready!<p1>
+What I did here was open the link, click download (I used mac) and installed the program once it finished.
+From there you are almost ready!

 <br>